zerodevapp/zerodev-docs/docs/create-wallets/social-wallets.md

 })
 ```

-Example using MultiSocialWallet as an owner (only works if you have MetaMask installed):
+Example using MultiSocialWallet as an owner:

 ```jsx live folded
 function RpcProviderExample() {